Protect your assets with an Asset Protection Trust

 You serve as the trustees of your own Trust, granting you complete control.
 However, you have the option to appoint additional trustees if desired.
 One viable choice is to designate a professional trustee, a service we provide.
 This option offers several advantages:

-• We are among the few companies with a proven track record of effectively setting up this type of Trust.
+• We have a proven track record of effectively setting up Asset Protection Trusts.

 How do I set up a Trust?